CxWatcher/SmartTVKick/README.md

 3. Relax and Enjoy!

 ### Controls
+- Use DPAD for Basic Controls
 - Press OK To Search / Play / Pause
 - Press Next or Back to Close Keyboard
 - Press Back to exit out of a Live Stream
 - Press Menu to Favorite a Streamer
 - Press Menu in Stream for Quality Controls
-- Use DPAD for up and down Streamer Selection
+- Use Channel Up+/Down- or DPAD Up/Down to Switch between Favorite Streamers Easily
+-
 ### How to install
 #### Easy